-Finding an English-speaking couples therapist in New Zealand who does sustained depth work, rather than a short, structured course, is harder than it should be in a country this small and this connected.
-The public system is weighted toward acute, individual need, so couples therapy is largely private, and the pool of therapists doing depth-oriented work with couples is limited, especially outside the main centres.
+Finding an English-speaking couples therapist in New Zealand who does sustained depth work is harder than it should be in a country this small and this connected.
+The public system is weighted toward acute, individual need.
+Couples therapy is mostly private.
+The pool of therapists doing depth work with couples is thin, above all outside the main centres.

 I work with couples who need to work in English and happen to be in New Zealand.
-That might mean you migrated here together and the move rearranged the balance between you in ways neither of you has fully named.
-It might mean something already present got louder once the familiar structure of your old life fell away.
+That might mean you migrated here together.
+The move rearranged the balance between you in ways neither of you has fully named.
+It might mean something already there got louder once the familiar structure of your old life fell away.
 It might mean neither of you can say when it began, only that something is different now.

-Couples work here is about finding what the argument is actually about, which is usually not its surface.
+Couples work here is about finding what the argument is really about.
+That is usually not its surface.
 The same fight in different forms.
 The migration that quietly shifted who holds power and who does the adjusting.
 The distance from family overseas that strains a relationship in ways that are hard to trace to any single cause.

-The same argument in different forms is a pattern, not a series of problems.
+The same argument in different forms is one pattern, not many problems.
 Patterns have a logic.

 The work